oskar-anderson/portfolio/src/posts/blog/laravel-azure-deployment.md

 ### PHPStorm IDE

-PHPStorm can be installation can be found [here](https://www.jetbrains.com/phpstorm/).
+PHPStorm installation can be found [here](https://www.jetbrains.com/phpstorm/).

 Once installed open the Laravel app.
 PHPStorm might not support displaying for the WSL distro, so open the directory manually.
 `File -> Open -> \\wsl$\Ubuntu\home\your_username\dev\PROJECT_NAME\backend`.